1025cc/CSIT6000O-Project/README.md

 docker exec -it faas-mongodb mongo
 ```

-Then you can make adjustments to the MongoDB database
+Then you can make adjustments to the MongoDB database.

+After that, commit it as a image.

 ```bash
 docker commit faas-mongodb imagesId